n006370/HelioX20/Downloads/README.md

 ## Downloads

-The Helio X20 comes pre-installed with Android.
+The MediaTek X20 comes pre-installed with Android.
 If you would like to switch the Operating System, update the existing software images on your board, or unbrick your board, this page provides links to the latest software downloads.

 ***